 - examination report form, to be completed by the committee.

 The files will be forwarded to the group chair.
-The group chair will be ultimately responsible for the selection of professors to serve on the exam committees, the scheduling of exams, informing examiners and students of the exam schedule, and distributing exam files to the examiners.
+After receiving the exam files, the group chair will be ultimately responsible for the selection of professors to serve on the exam committees, the scheduling of exams, informing examiners and students of the exam schedule, and distributing exam files to the examiners.

 Students are encouraged to be proactive about discussing with their supervisor the details of how qualifying examinations will be organized in their group.